Avaiga/taipy-doc/docs/tutorials/complete_applications/understanding_gui/step_07/step_07.md

-> You can download the code of this step [here](../src/step_07.py) or all the steps [here](https://github.com/Avaiga/taipy-getting-started-gui/tree/develop/src).
+> You can download the code for
+<a href="./../src/step_07.py" download>Step 7</a>
+or all the steps <a href="./../src/src.zip" download>here</a>.

 !!! warning "For Notebooks"

-    The "Getting Started" Notebook is available [here](https://docs.taipy.io/en/latest/getting_started/getting-started-gui/getting_started.ipynb).
+    The "Getting Started" Notebook is available [here](../../../../getting_started/getting-started-gui/getting_started.ipynb).
 In Taipy GUI, the process to execute a Jupyter Notebook is different from executing a Python Script.

 # Step 7: Multi-pages, navbars, and menus